Shihira/gnome-extension-quicktoggler/README.md

 again the extension after modifying settings.

 ### entries.json

+Defaultly, the extension creates and uses `~/.entries.json` that's under your home path.
+Also, you can customize this path in the preference window.
+When the path you set points to an inexistent file, the extension will create and initialize it automatically.

+It should be easy to understand the quick start example.
+Above you can see all "entries" are presented in the list `"entries"`.
+You can consider each of these entries as an menu item in the extension's pop-up menu.

 Currently five types of entries are supported, three of which are basic and two are derived.
 For each entry, common properties are: